 An Add-on Setup modal displays.
 Enter the required information in the fields provided.
-Let's have a look at this information and where to locate it in Adyen.
+Let's look at this information and where to locate it in Adyen.

 Enter your Merchant Account code here.
 This can be found within your Adyen account (Account > Merchant Account > Account Code).